haiwera-silk-cd/magento-devdocs/guides/v2.1/coding-standards/docblock-standard-general.md

 **Good:**

-> Handler for PHP errors/warnings/notices that converts them to exceptions.
+> Handler for PHP错误/warnings/notices that converts them to exceptions.
 > class ErrorHandler { ... }

 **Bad:**